freesuraj/freesuraj.github.io/_posts/2025-02-24-binary_framework.md

 - A **binary framework** specifically emphasizes the precompiled binary part, meaning the source code (e.g., Swift or Objective-C) has already been processed into machine code.

 ### Compilation Stages and Where the Binary Framework Fits
 The compilation process in Xcode (leveraging tools like `clang` under the hood) involves several stages.
-Here’s how it works and where the binary framework comes into play:
+Here’s how it works and where the binary framework comes into play.
+To read more about compiler and how swift compiler works, please go to this [article](/2025/02/15/compiler)

 1. **Preprocessing**:
    - Source files (e.g., `.swift`, `.m`, `.c`) are processed to handle directives like `#include`, `#define`, or Swift’s `import`.